People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 I think we'll be a smaller city coming back, but already I see the life is coming back.

-And as you go deeper into the New Orleans area, I think you see more of the same.
+And then as you go deeper into the New Orleans area, I think you see more of the same.

 It really is.

-Uh Mr. Labruzzo thanks for the call.
+Mr. Labruzzo, thanks for the call.

-We got a time constraint problem and I have to run.
+We got a time constraint problem, and I have to run.